joemasilotti/railsdevs.com/README.md

 * [Stripe CLI](https://stripe.com/docs/stripe-cli) - `brew install stripe/stripe-cli/stripe`
 * [foreman](https://github.com/ddollar/foreman) - `gem install foreman`

+You will also need Google Chrome installed to run the system tests.

 ### Initial setup

 An installation script is included with the repository that will automatically get the application setup.